DenseFusion-1M: Merging Vision Experts for Comprehensive Multimodal Perception: Experiments

 \textbf{Vision Encoder.} As demonstrated by previous studies \cite{llava1.5,chen2023sharegpt4v}, unfreezing the vision encoder benefits from high-quality image-text alignment data.
 We verify the effectiveness of different training configurations: frozen vision encoder, half fine-tuning (last 12 layers), and full fine-tuning.
 Notably, fine-tuning improves performance, but full fine-tuning does not significantly outperform half fine-tuning.
 Therefore, we follow ShareGPT4V's approach of tuning the last 12 layers for fair comparisons.

-\textbf{Case Study.} We demonstrate caption examples from our perception fusion caption engine and the generalist MLLM LLaVA-1.6 7B \cite{liu2024llavanext}.
-In Fig.\ref{fig:case_study}(a), the detected objects help the MLLM focus on individual objects, generating descriptions with more details and attributes.
-In Fig.\ref{fig:case_study}(b), the experts identify tiny bolts on a phone case, OCR with Chinese characters, and LAION captions that provide world knowledge about broader application.
+\textbf{Visual Analysis.} We conduct the Visual analysis on specific contribution of visual experts for final description in Figure \ref{fig:special_effect}.
+Besides, We demonstrate caption examples from our perception fusion caption engine and the generalist MLLM LLaVA-1.6 7B \cite{liu2024llavanext} in Fig.\ref{fig:case_study}.
+Specially, the detected objects help the MLLM focus on individual objects, generating descriptions with more details and attributes.
 This integrated information allows the caption engine to achieve comprehensive image understanding for hyper-detailed captions.
 Note that even when not all additional information is provided, our caption engine can still focus on producing comprehensive captions, showcasing its robustness.
 More visualizations are included in the supplementary materials.

 \textbf{Data Efficiency.} We conduct the experiment to verify the data efficiency of our high-quality image-text pairs across varying training samples.
-The experiment results demonstrate our superiority improvements than ShareGPT4V for equivalent data scale.
+The experiment performances (\%) demonstrate our superiority improvements than ShareGPT4V for equivalent data scale.
 This advantage becomes particularly significant with high-resolution inputs.
 The experiment indicates that the quality of detailed descriptions and input resolution significantly impact training effectiveness and hyper-detailed captions.
 As a result, the high-quality image-text data result in a more efficient training manner under the same data scale.